binerogroup/documentation/networking/load-balancer/general-concept/listeners.rst

 - UDP, same as above but for UDP.

-- HTTP, these are protocol aware and will be able to provide som layer 7 features relating to the http protocol.
+- HTTP, these are protocol aware and will be able to provide som layer 7 features relating to the HTTP protocol.

 - HTTPS, same as HTTP but encrypted.